 You must be enrolled at your current address so you can vote for the candidates in your electorate (also known as electoral division) in the federal election.

 Yes.
-New laws passed by the Australian Parliament allow us to directly enrol or update your address on the electoral roll based on information from other government agencies.
+Laws passed by the Australian Parliament allow us to directly enrol or update your address on the electoral roll based on information from other government agencies.

 This does not happen automatically.
 The AEC has comprehensive checks in place to confirm if you are eligible to enrol and that you live at a particular address.